 According to Le Chataliers’ principle, the excess pressure causes the system to yield more products so that finally the pressure can subside by reducing the number of molecules from three to two.
 However, a low value of pressure generally 1 – 2 atm is preferred due to safety and economic concerns.

 The catalyst used in the contact process is vanadium pentoxide.
 The action of the catalyst is not to yield more product but to make the reaction faster by forcing the reaction to reach equilibrium quickly.
 Nonetheless, the plant is designed in a manner to not let the reaction stay in equilibrium.

 - The contact process is a present method of producing concentrated sulphuric acid which is required for industrial use.

 - The catalyst used during the process is vanadium oxide.

 - The contact process is divided into three stages:

-2 stage: Conversion of sulfur dioxide to sulfur trioxide by catalytic oxidation.
+2 stage: Conversion of sulphur dioxide to sulphur trioxide by catalytic oxidation.

-3 Stage: Sulfur trioxide is converted into Sulfuric acid.
+3 Stage: Sulphur trioxide is converted into Sulphuric acid.